 Make your knowledge base easily searchable on the internetGet started today

 Choosing the Right Knowledge Base Software

 The best thing about a knowledge base is that it is simple to put together once you have the right tools.

 If you use WordPress, it’s easy to implement some free knowledge base solutions as plugins.
-In our article “Using a WordPress Site for Your Knowledge Base: The Good, The Bad and The Ugly”, we explain the benefits of using a free tool, together with the limitations that come with it.
+When using a WordPress site as your knowledge base, there are some benefits of using a free tool, as well as limitations that come with it.

 If your business is growing and you want to improve customer support, you need scalability and flexibility.
 For these features, you need a company knowledge base software that allows you to customise your knowledge base to meet your expectations.